-The centre was driven and guided by the principles on which NPSLBA is based.
+The center was driven and guided by the principles on which NPSLBA is based.
 The B4LC teaching assistant (who was one of the cluster group members) now goes into lessons to observe pupils who have been referred to the learning support unit.

 - Whole-school staff INSET with training sessions for newly qualified teachers and graduate trainees

-- Focusing on positive behaviour strategies
+- Focusing on positive behavior strategies

 - Teaching study skills to all years